general sensitive skin

-Whether you love the sun or you prefer the cooler weather, it’s undeniable that seasonal weather changes will affect your skin care routine.
+Whether you like it or not, seasonal weather changes will affect your skin care routine.
 As the seasons change from summer to fall, make sure your skin is always at its best by updating your skin care routine accordingly.
-We’ve rounded up the top ten skin care changes you’ll probably notice happening to you in the heat of summer, including tips on how to manage these seasonal changes so that your skin will maintain a healthy, sun-kissed glow all year round.
+We’ve rounded up the top ten skin care changes you’ll notice depending on the season, including tips on how to manage these seasonal changes so that your skin will maintain a healthy, sun-kissed glow all year round.

 Table of Contents

-Summer vibes are here to stay …for another month or two, anyways!
+The summer heat is making its presence known!
 So, what does this mean for your skin?
-With every season, your skin changes in response to the weather, so it’s no surprise that your skin will also make some noticeable changes in the heat.
+With every season, your skin changes in response to the weather, so it’s no surprise that you may have noticed your skin reacting differently than usual in the summer heat.
 Make the most of this seasonal transition by being aware of what skin care changes to look out for and what you can do to minimize the damage to your skin.

-We all love a sun-kissed glow, but when it comes to skin care, it always pays to be aware of what changes your skin will be susceptible to in every season.
+We all love a sun-kissed glow, but when it comes to skin care, it always pays to know of what changes your skin will be susceptible to in every season.
 In the winter, it’s all about protecting your skin from drying out, while in the summer, prioritizing sun protection1 is the most important part of maintaining radiant skin.